Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

 Style the social-link class that also selects the svg children
     • Fill in the color of the svg children with the text-color variable Does not have to pass w3c

+styles/24-style.css - Based on styles/23-style.css
+Target card-title that is inside card-services
+    • The margin on all sides should be none at all Target a that is inside card-services
+    • Have them render as block level elements
+    • The padding should be set to 2x the root element
+    • Set the background color to the variable color-light-grey Target the hover state of a that is inside card-services
+    • Set the foreground color to the variable color-white
+    • Set the color of the background to the variable color-primary
+    • Text should not be decorated at all
+Does not need to pass w3c